Jeffrey Bossert Clark (2018-Present)

 Jeffrey Bossert Clark was born in Philadelphia, Pennsylvania on April 17, 1967.
 He was raised there in the Tacony neighborhood annexed to Philadelphia in 1854.
 The Tacony Iron and Metal Works cast the famous statue of William Penn that sits atop Philadelphia’s City Hall and stands as one of the City’s most notable landmarks.
 Mr. Clark is a graduate of Philadelphia’s St. Leo elementary school sitting in Tacony within sight of the Delaware River and the Father Judge High School, where he began his avocation as a high school and college debater and later as an oral advocate.

-Mr. Clark is a graduate of Harvard University (A.B. in economics and history, 1989), the University of Delaware (M.A. in urban affairs and public policy, 1993), and the Georgetown University Law Center (J.D., 1995).
+Mr. Clark is a graduate of Harvard University (A.B. in economics and history, 1989), the Biden School of Public Policy and Administration at the University of Delaware (M.A. in urban affairs and public policy, 1993), and the Georgetown University Law Center (J.D., 1995).
 Mr. Clark was a recipient in college of the Joseph, John, and Robert Kennedy Memorial Scholarship and the Teamsters Scholarship.
 In 1988, Mr. Clark was selected to go to Luxembourg to present American views on Soviet leader Mikhail Gorbachev’s perestroika and glasnost policies.
 In addition to work on the Parliamentary Speech and Debate Team, Mr. Clark served as an editor of the Harvard Crimson.

 Tenure as AAG: